rapidspeciation/biodiversity_genomics_course/exercises/13_Synteny.md

 ### 4 - BUSCO

 ```
-#go back to the synteny folder
+#go back to the comparative genomics folder
 pwd  #you can always check with pwd where you are
+mkdir synteny_sco

 mkdir busco
 cd busco